tiserett/tiserett/README.md

 <br>
 I'm also a Full-Stack Mentor at Mate Academy.
 <br>
-More then a year in Development.
+More than a year in Development.

 ## 🌐 Contact me via: